istempmail/wp-istempmail/readme.txt

 It checks only the domain name against a service named [IsTempMail](https://www.istempmail.com/).
 If the domain name is blocked, it'll store it into your local blacklist.
-You can also update your own local whitelist and blacklist.
+You can also update your local whitelist and blacklist.

 The plugin integrates with the `is_email()` function of WordPress.
 It works seamlessly with WooCommerce, Contact Form 7,